-Action 1.1.5: Implement a right to counsel in Rent Adjustment Program proceedings.
+Action 1.1.5: Provide eviction defense and implement a Implement a right to counseling.counsel in Rent Adjustment Program proceedings.

-The City will implement a tenant right to counsel in Rent Adjustment Program (RAP) proceedings, where qualified tenants who participate in RAP hearings have right to free legal representation within the funding availability restrictions.
-This includes partnering with nonprofit organizations to provide those services.
+The City will explore the feasibility of implementing a implement a tenant right to counsel in Rent Adjustment Program (RAP) proceedings, where all qualified tenants who receive an eviction notice or have been served with an unlawful detainer lawsuit participate in RAP hearings have right to free legal representation, within the funding availability restrictions.
+This may include partnering with nonprofit organizations to provide those services.